 |Backup and restoration||Supported||Supported|

 The Serverless mode supports more than 95% of features of the elastic storage mode.
 In most cases, the same syntax can be used for both the Serverless and elastic storage modes.
-Tools such as the JDBC connector, ODBC connector, and psql can be used in the same way as they are used in elastic storage mode.
+Tools such as the JDBC connector, ODBC connector, and psql can be used in Serverless mode in the same way as they are used in elastic storage mode.
 The following table describes the limits of AnalyticDB for PostgreSQL in Serverless mode on specific features.

 |Basic features||ALTER TABLE||